Below are answers to the most frequently asked questions by families that are considering affordable cremation services.

 Yes, the body is exposed to direct heat and flame.

-Typically, state law requires a minimum number of hours between the time of death and when the cremation occurs (frequently 48 hours).
+Typically, state law requires a minimum number of hours between the time of death and when the cremation occurs (48 hours in Texas).
 Only the County Medical Examiner or a Justice of the Peace may waive this requirement.
 Read more about Legal Requirements.

 Pacemakers are removed.
 The crematory must be made aware of pacemakers, prosthesis, implants, or other mechanical or radioactive devices (as well as recent radioactive treatments).
 These items must be removed.
 If such devices are not removed they can damage the crematory or personnel working nearby.